zandi/ebpf-stack-pivot-detection/whitepaper.md

 comment illustrates the issue:

 ```
 /*
  * We make no effort to guess what a given thread considers to be
  * its "stack".
 It's not even well-defined for programs written
  * languages like Go.
  */
 ```

-So, in order to keep track of what 'legitimate' stacks are, we need to track stack creation for new processes, user-controlled stacks for multi-threaded processes, and other edge-cases such as Golang's goroutine stacks.
+So, in order to keep track of what 'legitimate' stacks are, we need to track stack creation for new processes, user-managed stacks for multi-threaded processes, and other edge-cases such as Golang's goroutine stacks.

 Once we have this, we can simply check the RSP register on important syscalls,